aantron/luv/README.md

   generally include the full libuv source.
 Portions of libuv are variously [licensed][libuv-license] under the MIT, 2-clause BSD, 3-clause BSD, and ISC licenses.
-- Similarly, this repo links to [gyp][gyp], which is part of the libuv build process, and is included in Luv release archives. gyp is [licensed][gyp-license] under the 3-clause BSD license.
 - The user guide is a very heavily reworked version of [uvbook][uvbook], originally by Nikhil Marathe, which was incorporated into the libuv docs as the [libuv user guide][libuv-guide], and made available under